 Don’t hesitate to ask for an identity card to prove that they are who they say they are.
 Alternatively, feel free to close the door and call the company or charity they claim to be from.

 If you hear an unexpected knock at the front door, it might be wise to lock the back door and any other outer doors.
-Some scammers will use one person to keep you busy in the front doorway while someone else sneaks in through the back to steal money and other items.
+Some criminals will use one person to keep you busy in the front doorway while someone else sneaks in through the back to steal money and other items.

 Above all else, if you feel unsafe or under pressure, do not hesitate to call for help.
 You could turn to a relative or friend, or go straight to the police.